zaksabeast/PokemonRNGGuides/guides/usum/en/sos.md

 ## Step 2: Find the SOS Pokemon and setup Misc.
 RNG Tool

 1. You can either wander around until you find the correct Pokemon to SOS or you can RNG it.
   - Guide to Gen 7 wild RNG can be found [here](https://pokemonrng.com/guides/usum/en/wild.md).

 2. Once in the encounter open the "Tools" menu on 3DSRNGTool and select "Misc.
 RNG Tool".
 Switch the RNG type to "G7 SFMT (32bit)" and choose the "SOS" tab.

 ![](https://cdn.discordapp.com/attachments/453736908854394902/471784402154946561/unknown.png)

 3. Within PCalc, you can open the Extended Game View by using `B + Up` while the Game View window is open.
+Press `Down + B` to reset the SOS information within PCalc.

-In the bottom right of the window you will find the `SOS Init seed`.
+4. In the bottom right of the PCalc window you will find the `SOS Init seed`.
 	- `SOS Init seed` - This goes in the box for "Seed" within the Misc.
 RNG Tool on 3DSRNGTool.

-4. You will also want to find the info on "Call Rate" and enter that in for the Pokemon you are SOSing.
+5. You will also want to find the info on "Call Rate" and enter that in for the Pokemon you are SOSing.
 	- This info can be found [here](https://pastebin.com/W59vsi0H).

-5. Fill in rest of the info in the SOS tab as needed.
+6. Fill in rest of the info in the SOS tab as needed.
 	- HP should be set to what the current caller's HP level is.
 	- Check `Adrenaline Orb` if you have used an Adrenaline Orb.
 	- If there is weather effects such as rain check the `Weather` box.
 	- If your Pokemon currently out has the Intimidate, Unnerve, or Pressure ability check the `Intimidate` box.
 	- If the ally Pokemon that was called was hit with a super-effective attack on the first turn it appeared, then check the `Super Effective` box.

-5. Press "Search" button to see results and let's examine what we see.
+7. Press "Search" button to see results and let's examine what we see.
 	- On the Misc RNG Tool results window you will see a few different fields and the meaning of each will follow:

 ![](https://my.mixtape.moe/yqjfkk.png)